 - Te Puna Tautoko - a forum of student support specialists in collaboration with School/ Faculty-based Māori student mentors

-- Establishment of a new position of Pacific Student Liaison Coordinator to promote and improve the success of Pacific Islands' students at the tertiary level
+- Continuation of the position of Pacific Student Liaison Coordinator to promote and improve the success of Pacific Islands' students at the tertiary level

 - Training of Halls of Residence staff to work effectively and appropriately with students with disabilities.

-- The University awarded 14 Bryant Hardship Scholarships to students who would not otherwise be able to attend University due to their or their families' financial circumstances.
-The scholarships covered the total cost of accommodation in the Halls of Residence.
+- The University awarded 20 Bryant Hardship Scholarships to students who would not otherwise be able to attend University due to their or their families' financial circumstances.
+The scholarships covered 96% of the total cost of accommodation in the Halls of Residence.